 Adderall Addiction: Signs, Symptoms, and Treatment

 Adderall, a Schedule II drug, is a combination of dextroamphetamine and amphetamine.
-It’s a central nervous system (CNS) stimulant medication used to treat symptoms of attention deficit hyperactivity disorder (ADHD) as well as to treat narcolepsy.1,2 Stimulant use disorders, such as Adderall addiction, are seen in high school and college-aged youth.2,3 Knowing some of the Adderall addiction signs such as delirium, psychosis, and physical exhaustion can help save your life or the life of someone you know.3
+It’s a central nervous system (CNS) stimulant medication used to treat symptoms of attention deficit hyperactivity disorder (ADHD) as well as narcolepsy.1,2 Stimulant use disorders, such as Adderall addiction, are seen in high school and college-aged youth.2,3 Knowing some of the Adderall addiction signs and symptoms, such as delirium, psychosis, and physical exhaustion, can help save your life or the life of someone you know.3

-The pills can be taken orally, smoked, snorted through the nose, or injected.2 When misused, it is typically associated with a binge pattern of use where the person sporadically consumes large doses over a short period and causes a sensation referred to as a “rush” or a “flash.”2
+The pills can be taken orally, smoked, snorted through the nose, or injected.2 When misused, it is typically associated with a binge pattern of use where the person sporadically consumes large doses over a short period, which causes a sensation referred to as a “rush” or a “flash.”2

-Should you or someone you know chronically misuse Adderall, you may notice the development of psychosis-like symptoms that may resemble symptoms of schizophrenia; these symptoms can typically be characterized by skin picking, paranoia, a preoccupation with your own thoughts, and visual and/or auditory hallucinations.3 If you or someone you know does use Adderall chronically, you may even notice an increase in violence and erratic behavior.3
+Should you or someone you know chronically misuse Adderall, you may notice psychosis-like symptoms that resemble symptoms of schizophrenia.
+These symptoms can include skin picking, paranoia, a preoccupation with your own thoughts, and visual and/or auditory hallucinations.3 If you or someone you know does use Adderall chronically, you may notice an increase in violent and erratic behavior.Relatively benign signs and symptoms of Adderall misuse can also include:1

 • Weight loss